vectorgrp/sil-kit-adapters-qemu/chardev/README.md

-﻿# Chardev adapter and demos
+﻿# Chardev Demos and Adapter Setup

 This demo application allows the user to attach a simulated SPI interface (``pipe``) of a QEMU virtual machine to the SIL Kit in the form of a DataPublisher/DataSubscriber.